Caramoan

+The town became known worldwide after being used in an international television show.
+The area features white beaches, calm lagoons, caves, rocky cliffs, and rich marine life.
+Even before its media exposure, Caramoan was appreciated for its natural and unspoiled island setting.

 History

 The name Caramoan has been officially used since 1619, the year it was named by a Spanish missionary friar, Francisco de la Cruz Y Oropesa.
 Fr.
 Oropesa penetrated the thick virgin forest of the Caramoan Peninsula and founded a small settlement in a place called Baluarte.
 This settlement was subsequently turned over to the administration of the Holy Bishopric in 1696.

 Prior to the arrival of the Spaniards, it was determined that the place was once called Guta de Leche, which was given by Dutch traders who operated a gold mine in Lahuy Island and who frequented the area to trade with the natives.
 The name was perhaps derived from the milkdrop stalagmites found among the rocks of Guta Port.
 Upon the arrival of the Spaniards, the place came to be called "Carahan" for the sea turtle, which was at that time to be found in great number along the shores of the Peninsula.